Knowing the symptoms and risks unique to women, as well as eating a heart-healthy diet and exercising, can help protect you.By Mayo Clinic Staff

-Although heart disease may often be thought of as a problem for men, heart disease is the most common cause of death for both women and men in the United States.
-One challenge is that some heart disease symptoms in women may be different from those in men.
-Fortunately, women can take steps to understand their unique symptoms of heart disease and to begin to reduce their risk of heart disease.
+Heart disease may be considered by some to be more of a problem for men.
+However, it's the most common cause of death for both women and men in the United States.
+Because some heart disease symptoms in women can differ from those in men, women may not know what to look for.

 - Shortness of breath

 These symptoms may be vague and not as noticeable as the crushing chest pain often associated with heart attacks.
 This might be because women tend to have blockages not only in their main arteries but also in the smaller ones that supply blood to the heart — a condition called small vessel heart disease or coronary microvascular disease.

 Compared with men, women tend to have symptoms more often when resting, or even when asleep Emotional stress can play a role in triggering heart attack symptoms in women.